 As you can see from the black icons in the image the painting circle is very close to the leg edge.
 To get lines back you have to work with the edge of the circle, as I have done here.
 Just skim it along the line to straighten it from one side.
 Then, working from the other side (in this case on the leg) work that side too.
-Work from side to side, gently skimming it into a straight line, until you are satisfied that it will not be noticed when you zoom out.
+Work from side to side.
+Gently skim it into a straight line.
+Keep working until you are satisfied your work will not be noticed when you zoom out.
 Here is the finished leg.

 One of the easy mistakes to make is to do your cloning large, at the image normal size.
 If you look carefully at the leg you will see that, even zoomed out, you can see some texture and areas of darker and lighter shading.
 However, you cannot see the detail of the cloning spots/strokes.
 If you work at normal image size you will find it very difficult to replicate those shades, tones and textures.
 They are delicate and subtle.
 But life is delicate and subtle.
 If you want it to look realistic you have to put those subtle differences in.
 Working in a highly zoomed state allows you to do that.

 If you click here , you can see the finished full sized image on a new page.
-If you look carefully you can see the slight colour variations and texture changes around where the cloning was done.
-They look natural and fit in well.
-Working with the image at full size those variations would be poorly integrated, clumsy and unrealistic if you work in at 100% image size.
+Look carefully.
+The slight colour variations and texture changes look natural and fit in well.
+The variations are poorly integrated, clumsy and unrealistic if you work in at 100% image size.

 What we have covered

-- Smaller changes are less likely to be noticed.
-Work zoomed in and with small tool sizes.
+- Make Small changes.
+They are less likely to be noticed.
+Also, work zoomed in and with small tool sizes.
 They blend in better and have less impact on the picture as a whole.